mkagenius/demo-apps/README.md

 Have fun!
 Life is short, we need to produce while we can!

 ## credits:
-Aysegul Dundar, jonghoon Jin, Alfredo Canziani, Eugenio Culurciello, Berin Martini all contributed to this work and demonstration.
+Aysegul Dundar, Jonghoon Jin, Alfredo Canziani, Eugenio Culurciello, Berin Martini all contributed to this work and demonstration.
 Thank you all!